HlibPavlyk/responsibility-game/README.md

 # Responsibility_game
-A repository for course project of 3rd semester of 3 KPI students: Horovyi Oleksandr, Mishchuk Olha, Pavlyk Hlib.
+A repository for course project of 3rd semester of 4 KPI students: Horovyi Oleksandr, Mishchuk Olha, Pavlyk Hlib and Rusak Yaroslav.
 A repository contains all the files related to "Responsibility" game

 # Screenshots
 <p>